matjazbravc/Ocelot.Gateway.Eureka.ServiceDiscovery.Demo/README.md

 3. Spin up Eureka in Docker with:
 **docker run -p 8761:8761 steeltoeoss/eureka-server**
-and wait a minute or 2 to start up ...
+and wait a minute to start up ...

 4. Run multiple projects from Visual studio